check-spelling-sandbox/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 Insofar as these instances can be resolved by adding more token checks, we should do so.

 As mentioned in [#fuse-operators], a possible optimization would be to make the fuse operator advance to the empty froniter immediately once it observes the dataflow shutdown.
-We can consider implementing this optimization if we receive prove that it is worthwhile, provided we can convice ourselves that it is a safe thing to do.
+We can consider implementing this optimization if we receive prove that it is worthwhile, provided we can convince ourselves that it is a safe thing to do.

 This design does not consider issues caused by dataflow operators refusing to yield back to the Timely runtime.
 Examples of this are `FlatMap`s executing `generate_series` functions with high numbers ([#8853]), or high-cardinality joins over a small number of keys.